This post may contain affiliate links. Read my full disclosure policy.

 - If short on time, many grocery stores offer gourmet “slaw mixes” already pre-shredded!
 These are perfect for this recipe: brussel sprouts slaw, broccoli slaw, carrot slaw… you get the idea.
 It’s a basic recipe designed to be used as a base for your own creations.

-- To save time, use ginger paste (in a tube) and garlic paste if you like!
+- If you like, you can use ginger paste (in a tube) and garlic paste in a tube to save time!

 What to serve with Asian Slaw